itsumura-h/nim-basolato/README.md

 A full-stack web framework for Nim, based on [Jester](https://github.com/dom96/jester).

-:warning: This project is under heavy development, it's not production-ready. :warning:
+:warning: This project is under heavy development.
+It's not yet production-ready. :warning:

 ## Table of Contents